valtterivirtanen/go-rest-api/README.md

   - [x] Token expiration
   - [ ] Token renewal
   - [ ] nbf / notbeforetime claim set and verified
+  - [ ] get rid of secret and use ECDSA
 - [ ] remain stateless
 - [ ] split the code into smaller packgages/files
 - improve error handling